sgmurphy/wordpress-plugins/kubio/readme.txt

 == Screenshots ==

 == Changelog ==

+= 2.2.4 and 2.2.4-pro =
+- Fixed an issue where the delete key was removing the block instead of deleting the text

 = 2.2.2 and 2.2.2-pro =
 - Fixed an issue where an error was thrown while activated via an AJAX request